ChrisBotos/Dynamic_Graphs_with_Pygame/README.md

 You may change that, look at the scroll function.

 Attention: For the histogram, if you want some of your bins to be displayed as negative along the x_axis take advantage of move_zero_along_x_axis parameter to set which bin corresponds to the zero position.

+Attention: If your arrays are getting ever bigger the dynamic graphs may start lagging after a while.
+A solution would be to maybe delete some elements from the arrays if their lengths pass a specific threshold.

+# Was made using
+Python 3.12.2
+Pygame 2.5.2
+numpy 1.26.4